AlexisLenoir/Benchtrack/README.md

 #   Benchtrack

-The purpose of this project is to create a python framework for generating a benchmark, by running specific tests on specific targets.
+The purpose of this project is to create a python framework for generating a benchmark, by running specific tasks on specific targets.